-Learners are involved with setting these targets with Mrs McGhee and identifying the steps that they will need to address specific needs.
+Learners are involved with setting these targets with Mrs McGhee and their class teacher, and identifying the steps that they will need to address specific needs.
 Additional learning may be needed in class or at home to support these goals.

-In the meantime, let me share some strategies that we use to help with specific needs (click on the name to be taken to additional pages)
+Here are some strategies that we use to help with specific needs: (click on the name to be taken to additional pages)

 At Whinhill, Getting It Right For Every Child (GIRFEC) underpins everything we do.
 GIRFEC is a national policy to help all children and young people grow, develop and reach their full potential.
 Its focus is to improve outcomes for children and their families based on a shared understanding of their wellbeing.
 GIRFEC aims to have the right people in place so that children get the help they need at the right time.
 This is known as the network of support and will always include family and/or carers and the universal services of health and education.
 You and your child will be involved in any processes and decisions which affect you.
 It enables you to understand the responsibility of others in developing your child’s wellbeing.

 We look at your child’s wellbeing in term of Safe, Healthy, Achieving, Nurtured, Active, Respected, Responsible and Included.

 Our Nurture Teacher is Mrs Davenport.
 She runs our Nurture Class called The Bothy.
 She also works with pupils from across the school who need may need a little extra support to develop skills such as building positive relationships.
 Mrs Davenport also runs our Families Connect group who meet on a Tuesday afternoon 2pm-4pm.